 - Increase bi-directional supply visibility and transparency while addressing basic human behaviors to hoard supplies.

 - Reassess operational and surge inventories as two separate inventories, or should they be viewed as a singularly managed inventory, one that extends upstream to the distributor and manufacturing levels and comprises the entire health care supply continuum.
+For more information, review the AHRMM HCLC Executive Summary on Recommended Inventory Reserve Strategies.

 - Explore the creation of clinically acceptable substitutes at an industry level rather than at an individual HCO/value analysis level.
 This would improve and strengthen the ability to adapt and ensure uninterrupted or consistent product availability in times of increased demand.